banderson6979/storefront/README.markdown

 If active admin is used change the email and password to suit your needs.

+Create a new Sentry application and set the dns:
+    $ File is located in config/initializers/raven.rb

 Open <http://localhost:3000> in your browser to see the app running.
 If you have issues getting the app running, [email me](mailto:norbert@takeofflabs.com).